drmonkeysee/ecs-scheduler/doc/COMPONENTS.md

 The home url `/` returns the list of available endpoints.

 webapi runs as a self-hosted Flask server.
-The usage pattern of webapi makes it unlikely you will need a more sophisticated application server container but if necessary [uWSGI](https://uwsgi-docs.readthedocs.org/en/latest/) can provide multi-process/multi-threading request dispatching and more robust web server hosting.
+The usage pattern of webapi makes it unlikely you will need a more sophisticated application server container but if necessary [uWSGI](https://uwsgi-docs.readthedocs.org/en/latest/) can provide more robust web server hosting.
+A word of warning: ECS Scheduler is a stateful application designed to drive Amazon ECS!
+If ECS Scheduler is run as a multi-process/multi-threaded application then each process will have its own scheduler reading from the same persistent store and launching tasks in the same ECS cluster!
+If you want to host ECS Scheduler within uWSGI make sure it is configured to run within a single process.

 webapi provides a swagger spec at `/spec`.
 This spec can be read by [Swagger UI](https://github.com/swagger-api/swagger-ui).
 You can either build [Swagger UI](https://github.com/swagger-api/swagger-ui) yourself or point the official [Swagger test site](http://petstore.swagger.io/) at it.
 For full documentation of the webapi interface consult the swagger spec.